 Think Outside the Box, or Better Still, Ignore the Box Entirely

 Every year, new ideas come out of Silicon Valley that turn an industry on its ear — think Uber, AirBnB or Netflix.
 More traditional business sectors can learn a lot from this kind of total 180 degree innovation.
 Many times, tech companies don’t just try to improve on an existing product category, they go back to the source problem or question and ask themselves, “If there were no solution for this, how would I solve it today?”
 Innovation is the difference between the company that stagnates and slowly dies and the one that is propelled into new levels of profitability and relevance.

 Clearly we’re not going to see investment bankers wearing shorts and ironic tee-shirts to the office any time soon, or sand volleyball games over the lunch hour at prestigious law firms.
 Nevertheless, there are concepts and innovations from Silicon Valley that even the most traditional businesses can adopt.

 What innovations from the tech sector would you like to see implemented in your field?
 I’d be interested to hear your suggestions in the comments below.

-And get involved on social using #geektopeak
+And get involved on social using #geektopeak (external link)

 If your business is involved in the design, production or supply of a product, make sure that you have product liability insurance in place.
 If the worst case scenario does unfold and a customer or client suffers because of a substandard product, this policy can protect your business from legal and compensation costs.
 Find out more about product liability cover today.